 Support services are available for disabled students in accord with Section 504 of the Rehabilitation Act of 1973.
-Information regarding those services can be obtained in the Disabled Student Services Office, D119.
+Information regarding those services or about campus accessibility can be obtained in the Disabled Student Services Office.
+D119.

 Bulletin Boards and Publicity